-Use pronouns and name the person asks you to use.
+Use the pronouns and name the person asks you to use.

 Do your best to remember and use the person's name and pronouns.
 Some people find this more difficult if they knew the person when they went by another name or different pronouns.
 The best policy is to be respectful by learning to switch name/pronouns and if you accidentally use an old name or pronouns, correct yourself and move on with the conversation.
 Dwelling on the mistake only makes the situation awkward for everyone.
+One quick way to start remembering is to change their name in your phone - every time you type in their name, you will have to use their current name.
+If you have a learning or language disability that makes it difficult to make these kinds of changes, have a conversation with the person about it.